bzvnr/Renumber-Textile-References/README.md

 ## Terminology

 This project uses different [terminology](https://textile-lang.com/doc/footnotes) than the Textile markup language, as seen below.
-The terminology used in this project may be subject to future change.
+This terminology may be subject to future change.

 ### Project vs. Textile